 - Plated with Side Dishes

 - In tacos, quesadillas, nachos, or substitute if in my Carnitas Burrito recipe.

 - Sealed up to make egg rolls or empanadas

-- As a topping for baked russet, sweet potatoes, or fries
+- As a topping for toaster oven baked potatoes, air-fried sweet potatoes, or crinkle fries

 - To make a hearty salad

 - Make a scramble, eggs benedict, or breakfast hash

 - Add to soups or no-bean chili

 This simple recipe does not call for many ingredients or techniques.
 You can make a few changes to personalize it and make the flavors a bit more your own.
 As you become your own pitmaster, try one of these great recipe changes to personalize your pulled pork recipe.